 The Hearn is imposing even from a distance, and Monumental even more so within the space.
 Even when you are not sure how to get there, you can see the giant smoke stack stabbing into the sky.
 It is the perfect place to be washed in the music of post-rockers Godspeed You!
 Black Emperor, entranced and horrified by the movements of Holy Body Tattoo, and lost in consideration of the text that appears on three large screens that frame the stage.
 This is an immersive experience.
 You are small, and the industrial world is in decay.
 It is a terrible, and beautiful, and profoundly bodily experience.

 Continue reading Review: Monumental (Luminato)

-The Gay Heritage Project engages Toronto audiences, on stage at Buddies in Bad Times
+The Body Politic looks further into Toronto’s queer history on stage at Buddies in Bad Times

-Continue reading Review: The Gay Heritage Project (Buddies In Bad Times)
+Continue reading Review: Body Politic (Buddies In Bad Times Theatre and lemonTree Creations)